benswift/anu-ugrs-starter-kit/README.md

    page](https://cs.anu.edu.au/code-creativity-culture/people/)

-There will be more documents & admin stuff to write over the course of your project, and you can add that to this repo as well.
-It means everything'll be in one place, it'll be easy for your supervisor to give feedback, and it'll be backed up in case you spill coffee on your laptop.
+There will be more documents & admin stuff to write over the course of your project, which you can add to this repo as you go.
+It means everything'll be in one place, it'll be easy for your supervisor to review/give feedback, and it'll be backed up in case you spill coffee on your laptop.

 Finally, a **quick warning**: the "final word" on admin requirements in your project course is always your project course convenor, so if there's ever a